upper waypoint

 More Election Coverage

-Voters appeared to narrowly favor a landlord-backed measure that on the surface appears to be about prescription drug spending but in actuality targets only one health care provider — and organization that also supports rent control.
-Proposition 34 would ostensibly restrict how health care providers can spend revenue from a federal program that allows them to purchase prescription drugs at a discount, then charge insurers market rate and use the difference to expand health services to disadvantaged groups.
+Voters were narrowly favoring a landlord-backed measure that, on the surface, appears to be about prescription drug spending but, in actuality, targets only one health care provider — an organization that also supports rent control.
+Proposition 34, which had the support of 51.5% of voters as of Wednesday afternoon, would ostensibly restrict how health care providers can spend revenue from a federal program that allows them to purchase prescription drugs at a discount, then charge insurers market rate and use the difference to expand health services to disadvantaged groups.

 The measure would require 98% of revenue from the program to go directly to patient care — but it’s tailored to only affect one provider, the AIDS Healthcare Foundation, which supports expanding rent control and opposes laws to require denser housing development.